hellbrueck/simple-tcpserver/README.md

 	ncat -v -e /bin/bash -k -l 11212

-if you do not want to install ncat use the dockerized versions in docker hub https://hub.docker.com/
+if you do not want to install ncat use the dockerized versions in docker hub https://hub.docker.com/  or build your own

+## dockerized from docker hub ##

 	docker pull hellbruh/simple-tcpserver